-Beyond state of the art Assessing the state-of-the-art, and demonstrating how your proposal goes beyond this in terms of innovative, scientific and/or technical quality, is crucial for a positive evaluation You are excepted to know what is happening in your field and present it in the application.
-The EC will not pay you to conduct state-of-the -art review at the start of project as was the case in many FP7 projects.
-It is not just a simple case of listing projects .
+Assessing the state-of-the-art, and demonstrating how your proposal goes beyond this in terms of innovative, scientific and/or technical quality, is crucial for a positive evaluation.

+You are expected to know what is happening in your field and present it in the application.
+The EC will not pay you to conduct a state-of-the -art review at the start of project as was the case in many FP7 projects.
+It is not just a simple case of listing projects.
 You must show that your proposal will advance the state -of the -art.
 This is a very important section and useful to designate one partner to write the first draft.
 All partners then must contribute.
-Need to be careful not to duplicate what you put in Section 1.3 You need to a make sure that 1.3 and 1.4 flow together from what is being done already to what we are going to do which is interesting and innovation and takes us forward to what the EU is looking for in terms of impact which is the next section 2.
+Need to be careful not to duplicate what you put in Section 1.3 You need to make sure that sections 1.3 and 1.4 flow together from what is being done already to what we are going to do which is interesting and innovative and goes forward to what the EU is looking for in terms of impact which is the next section (Section 2).
 Important to get the logical flow right in the application form and not find that you are repeating yourself or not answering the point.

 For first stage proposals: Describe the expected outputs of your proposal, and the impact they are expected to have.
 Take some space to describe your advance beyond the state-of-the-art than the state-of-the-art itself.

-TIP: For stage 1 applications you only have space for maybe two pages on this topic but for full application it should be around 6-8 pages .
-Look to write the full state of the art and summaries it for Stage 1 Why is it urgent to do it now?
+TIP: For stage 1 applications you only have space for maybe two pages on this topic but for a full application the state-of-the-art review should be around 6-8 pages.
+Look to write the full state-of-the-art and summaries it for Stage 1.

+Why is it urgent to do it now?
 Why has no-one done this before?